jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/GoodDimpledBarbet" target="_blank" class="button small">Reader</a>

 _Like Communism, Left/Right are Industrial Age philosophies.
-They did far better and won the Industrial Age.
-But, now Left/Right based societies are stagnating because we aren't evolving a new culture to make use of modern age technology._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
+They did very well, and in fact, won the Industrial Age.
+But, now Left/Right based societies are stagnating because we're not in the Industrial Age anymore.
+We need to evolve a new culture to make use of modern age technology._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

 ---